Good Clinical Practice and Good Research Practice

 This core GCP course is for Staff / Research Students who intend to carry out any work at the University of Roehampton in relation to human research procedures.
 While the principles of GCP that are covered in the course are common to a wide range of different types of research, the workshop tries to instil the ‘GCP-mindset’ needed to satisfy inspectors and auditors.
 It is therefore mandatory for all Staff/ Research students across the Departments researching in this area.
 The GCP training course is delivered in collaboration with Research Services.

 The next course is on 25th April 2023.
 To book your place please click on the link here

 If you are unable to attend this course or due to commence your research in the interim before the next scheduled training date, please complete the NHS GCP Training online and retain your Training Certificate - the link to the NHS GCP training is here.

 Please note, completion of the online NHS training does not replace completion of the University course and you will still be required to enrol on the annual refresher GCP training.

 Good Research Practice and Research Integrity

 Good Research Practice underpins high-quality research and includes the principles and responsibilities which ensure that research is planned, conducted, and reported according to the highest achievable standards.
 Research integrity includes the policies, practices and procedures which ensure those standards are adhered to and which promote a research environment underpinned by a culture of integrity and rigour.
 The Code of Good Research Practice and Research Integrity sets out the University’s policies, practices and procedures and it is recommended that all research staff familiarise themselves with it.
-It is also recommended that all researchers participate in the Good Research Practice and Research Integrity training.
-The course is delivered through the Research and Knowledge Exchange Development workshops.
-The 2021/ 22 schedule can be found here.

 An online Good Research Practice course also is available via the Medical Research Council at the link here.